OneMadGypsy/SimPIL-Font/README.md

 ```

 See how that works?
-Your constants are the font reference, not the `Font` instance.
+Your constants are the font reference.